Art

 3 Credits (2+4P)

 Intermediate digital photography course addressing techniques and production of photo media within the context of contemporary art.
-Course focuses on the following rotating special topics: Networks, Photo-book and Video art.
+Rotating topics include: Networks, Photo-book and Video art, among others.
+Each topic may only be taken one time.
 May be repeated up to 12 credits.

 Learning Outcomes